notsobad-jp/hyakunin-issyu/README.md

     => [#<HyakuninIssyu::Data:0x007fcffc245918 @id=23>, #<Hyakunin...]

-## Use image files of the cards
-Image files of the Hyakunin-Issyu cards are installed in this gem.
-If you wanna use these, it's better to copy them to your project directory.

-The rake task for this is set.
-Just run the following:

-    rake HyakuninIssyu:install_img['IMG_PATH']

-then "hyakunin-issyu" directory will be created under your IMG_PATH, and all the images will be copied there.
+## Assets(images and audio files)
+If you need images or audio files of Hyakunin-Issyu, please use the bower package "hyakunin-issyu-assets".

+    bower install hyakunin-issyu-assets

+### License
-**All the images used in this gem are from Wikipedia and they're under the public license.
+All the images are from Wikipedia and they're under the public license.
+Audio files are from NHK Library.
+Please check the license before use,

 ## Contributing